rba-community/TA-opnsense/README.md

 ## Versions

 ```
+Version 1.2.9
+- Added compatibility for new syslog format released in OPNSense v20.7
+- Updated the 'vendor_options' field to be multi-valued
+- appinspect fixes

 Version 1.2.8
 - Added compatability for new syslog format released in OPNSense v20.7
 - Updated the 'vendor_options' field to be multi-valued